CaringalML/Backend-ECS-Fargate-Infrastructure/README.md

-# AWS Infrastructure Documentation
+# CloudStruct: Enterprise Serverless Architecture with AWS Fargate, Lambda, Aurora, and CI/CD Pipeline

-This repository contains Terraform configuration files for deploying a containerized application on AWS using ECS Fargate with Aurora MySQL as the database backend.
+This repository contains Terraform Infrastructure as Code (IaC) for a production-grade serverless application platform deployed on AWS.
+The architecture leverages cutting-edge cloud services including ECS Fargate, Lambda functions, Aurora Serverless v2, and EventBridge to create a fully managed, auto-scaling infrastructure with zero server maintenance.

 ## Architecture Overview